hyperb1iss/signalrgb-python/README.md

 ## ✨ Features
 <a name="features"></a>

-- 📋 List available lighting effects
+- 📋 List available lighting effects and presets
 - 🔍 Get detailed information about specific effects
-- 🎨 Apply effects to your devices with ease
+- 🎨 Apply effects and presets to your devices with ease
+- 🖼️ Manage and switch between different layouts
 - 🔆 Control brightness levels
 - 🔌 Enable or disable the canvas
-- 🖥️ User-friendly command-line interface
+- 🖥️ User-friendly command-line interface with intuitive subcommands
 - 🐍 Python client library for seamless integration into your projects
 - 🔐 Error handling and connection management
 - 🔄 Automatic effect caching for improved performance